 Fact 9: Body cameras generate a lot of data

 Imagine recording an average of 2 to 3 hours of 1080p video every single day, now multiply that by the number of officers in a department.
 The result is a massive amount of video, audio and image files in one single day.
 And how do officers manage all these digital assets?
 The best, most professional way is using an evidence management software (EMS).
 Most legitimate body camera companies offer their own versions of these softwares, which allow officers to tag, classify, edit, bookmark, delete and do much more with these files, saving departments a lot of time and resources.

 Fact 10: Battery life is a bigger problem than you would think

 One of the biggest obstacles holding back advancements in body camera technology is battery life.
 Battery technology has evolved slowly over the last decade forcing body camera manufacturers to build body cameras around the lifespan of the battery they intend to use.
 Police officers work long shifts that require extended battery operation.
 Emerging technologies like Facial Recognition, Live Streaming, and 4G/5G cellular connections require significant battery power.
-Body cameras that are being made to be smarter and working on an IOT environment demand high capacity batteries to function for at least 12 hours.
+Body cameras that are being made to be smarter and working on an IOT environment demand high-capacity batteries to function for at least 12 hours.
 This poses a problem to police body camera manufactures.
-Making a body camera with a 12-hour battery life would result in a body camera that is too big and heavy making it impractical for police work.
+Making a body camera with a 12-hour battery life would result in a body camera that is too bulky.
+Making it impractical for police work.
 On the other hand, making a small lightweight body camera that’s comfortable to wear would result in a camera that has only a few hours of battery life.
 Not enough for an entire shift and also not practical for police work.
-These are the challenges body camera manufacturers face and until battery technology evolves, cameras will only be limited to the power it can harness.
+These are the challenges body camera manufacturers face and, until battery technology evolves, cameras will only be limited to the power it can harness.